collective/collective.customlogin/README.txt

 --------
 Filling out a form to download a pdf.
 This can be achieved via creating a rule that redirects to a PloneFormGen form and then applying the content rule to the private content objects you want to protect.
-Using a PFT script adapter you can use something like tokenrole to give permission to original object once the user has filled out the form correctly.
+Using a PFG script adapter,Plomino or Rapido, you can use something like tokenrole to give permission to original object once the user has filled out the form correctly.